w0d4/yt-backup/README.md

 The channel will be renamed in database to something new.
 Spaces will be replaced by _.
 No files will be moved.
 You have to do this by hand.

+### Add a single video
+You can add a single video to the script.
+You must specify the video_id with --video_id If the video belongs to a channel which is not in database, it will be added If the channel must be added, it's playlists will be fetched and added as not monitored, so only the added video will be in the playlist

+Optionally, you can add the following parameters (all values are sample values):
+- --downloaded "YYYY-MM-DD hh:mm:ss" in case you have the video already downloaded
+- --resolution 1920x1080
+- --size 12345 (size must be specified in bytes)
+- --duration 1234s (duration must be specified in seconds)
+- --video_status unlisted (default is online, if you want to add an unlisted video, use unlisted)
+- `python3 yt-backup.py add_video --video_id <video_id>`

 ## Problems
 ### I get strange error messages during run or get_video_infos regarding encoding errors